Lwg78/Stocktake-Variance-Reporter/README.md

 ---

-# 💻 Developer Guide: For AISG & Engineers
+# 💻 Developer Guide: For DATA Engineers

 **Context:** This project demonstrates **Domain-Driven Design**.
 It translates specific Retail Operations logic into a modular, maintainable Python pipeline.